Administration and Planning Best Practices for Contractors

 If you are a general contractor

-- Require your project managers to conduct preplanning meetings with the superintendent for the project to plan sequence of work, storage of materials, crane and equipment rentals and any high hazard or nonroutine work that will take place
+- Require your project team members to conduct preplanning meetings with the superintendent and foreman for the project to plan sequence of work, storage of materials, crane and equipment rentals and any high hazard or nonroutine work that will take place

 - While all projects will have a long-range planning component, it’s important to emphasize ongoing safety, health and risk management for the site

 - The same types of planning should take place as a general contractor, but your main focus will be your scope of work and how it fits into the overall project

 - Identify hazards and eliminate them where possible